DRIVING MISS DAISY

 JACKSONVILLE UNIVERSITY’S ALEXANDER BREST MUSEUM & GALLERY

-“Pulp Fiction,” an exhibit of work by paper artists Denise Bookwalter, Charles Clary and Lauren Clay, is on display through March 13.
+“Pulp Fiction,” an exhibit of work by paper artists Denise Bookwalter, Charles Clary and Lauren Clay, has an opening reception 5-7 p.m.
+Feb.
+21. The exhibit is on display through March 13.

 KARPELES MANUSCRIPT MUSEUM

 101 W. First St., Springfield, 356-2992.
 “Nursery Rhymes,” an exhibit of original illustrations and manuscripts of classic nursery rhymes, is on display through April 28.
-“Divergence!” – an exhibit featuring the works of local artists David Engdahl and Barbara Holmes Fryefield – has an opening reception 5:30-8:30 p.m.
+The nature photography of Carlos Rodriguez Carreon is shown through Feb.
+27. “Divergence!” — an exhibit featuring local artists David Engdahl and Barbara Holmes Fryefield — has an opening reception 5:30-8:30 p.m.
 March 8.
 The exhibit runs through April 26.
 The permanent collection includes rare manuscripts.

 MANDARIN MUSEUM & HISTORICAL SOCIETY